Biofouling management requirements

 - your hull has an effective anti-fouling coating that is less than 12 months old

 - you clean your vessel's hull and any equipment that has been in contact with seawater at your last port of call or within one week prior to arriving in Australia.
 (Note: Biofouling removal should take place at a registered haul-out facility using a high-pressure water cleaning system.

 The Department of Agriculture and Water Resources recommends that you check your internal seawater systems, including your sea strainer and other on-board systems that use seawater, and clean any build-up of marine growth.
-Pay special attention to the highlighted areas shown in the diagram below.
 Seek assistance from your mariner if required.

 These areas are risks for biofouling on yachts because:

-Internal Water System – Seawater is drawn into yachts for use in internal water systems such as engine cooling, toilet flushing and galley sinks.
-Port environments provide good opportunities for marine species to enter internal seawater systems and it is recommended that inspection and maintenance be carried out regularly; and
+- Internal Water System – Seawater is drawn into yachts for use in internal water systems such as engine cooling, toilet flushing and galley sinks.
+Port environments can provide the opportunity for marine species to enter internal seawater systems.
+It is recommended that inspection and maintenance be carried out regularly.

-The Department of Agriculture and Water Resources recommends that you establish a voyage history and biofouling maintenance log (including details of last hull clean and anti-fouling renewal).
-This is maintenance best practice which will assist in identifying when next to clean your vessel and will also assist biosecurity officers during your first port pratique inspection.
+The Department of Agriculture and Water Resources recommends that you establish a voyage history and biofouling maintenance log, which includes details of your last hull clean and anti-fouling renewal.
+Keeping these records will assist in best practice biofouling management and will also assist biosecurity officers during your first port pratique inspection.